UFC Weight Class | Minimum Weight | Maximum Weight |

 Prochazka defeated Teixeira with a final-minute submission and was crowned the new champion.
 The two were set to rematch in late 2022 but a significant shoulder injury forced Prochazka to vacate his title and take time off to heal.
 A fight for the vacant title between Glover Teixeira and Jamahal Hill was set for UFC 283.

-Teixeira and Hill fought to a five-round decision, with Hill taking the unanimous win on all three judges’ scorecards.
+Teixeira and Hill fought to a five-round decision, with Hill taking unanimous win on all three judges’ scorecards.
 He became the first fighter discovered on the Contender Series to win a UFC title.

-Due to an achilles injury sustained in training, Hill opted to vacate his title as to not hold up the division’s progress.
+Due to an achilles injury sustained in training, Hill opted to vacate his title as not to hold up the division’s progress.

 Former champion Jiri Prochazka took on former middleweight champion Alex Pereira in the main event of UFC 295 to determine a new LHW champion.
 Pereira was crowned the winner after earning a second-round TKO win over Prochazka.